good-loop/mydatacoin/pages/index.md

 banner1: MyData: Your Data, Under Your Control.
-banner2: A safe and ethical data collection, management, and monetisation tool
+banner2: A safe and ethical data collection, management, and monetization tool

 ## Our Vision